pellared/otel-logs-talk/outline.md

 Fun fact: I'm apparently the 3rd top OpenTelemetry Contributor according to Linux Foundation Insights.
 I'm not sure if that's impressive or just means I need better hobbies.

-I volunteered to design OpenTelemetry Go Logs in November 2023.
+I volunteered to design OpenTelemetry Go Logs and improve the OpenTelemetry Logs Specification in November 2023.
 Apparently, someone thought I knew what I was doing.

 I am not an English native speaker.